-Hugh Giddy discusses the markets over FY22 and how IML portfolios performed in the current market volatility.
+Hugh Giddy discusses how the markets performed over financial year 2022 and how IML portfolios are doing during the current market volatility.

 Transcript of IML Investment FY22 in review.

 Fiscal 2022 has been a year that’s been quite challenging for investors with the benchmark index in Australia down 7% with the final quarter alone accounting for a 12% fall.